A vesico-vaginal fistula is an abnormal connection between the urinary tract and the vagina. The repair will separate the organs.

 General anesthesia will keep you asleep during the procedure.

-The surgery can be done through the vagina or through an incision in the abdomen.
-You may also have a cystoscopy done during the procedure.
+The surgery can be done through the vagina or through an incision in the belly.
+A scope may also be passed through the urethra into the bladder.

 This procedure is done in a hospital setting.
 The usual length of stay is: